Kong/docs.konghq.com/app/deck/guides/distributed-configuration.md

 To get around this problem, you can use one of the following approaches:

-- Go through each entity in Kong, and patch those entities with the common tag(s) you'd like and then use decK's `dump` command to export by different tags.
+- Go through each entity in Kong, and patch those entities with the common tag(s) you'd like, then use decK's `dump` command to export by different tags.
 - Export the entire configuration of Kong, and divide up the configuration into different files.
-And then add the `select_tags` info to the file.
+Then, add the `select_tags` info to the file.
   This will require recreation of the database now, since decK will not detect any of the entities present (as they are missing the common tag).